microsoft/rest-api-fuzz-testing/docs/cli-reference.md

-The `job update` command deploys a job definition to an existing job that was created with the `isIdling` flag set to true, which tells the service to not delete the container when the job has completed.
-This lets you quickly deploy a new job without waiting for container creation.
+The `job update` command deploys a job definition to an existing job that was created with the `isIdling` flag set to true, which tells the service to not run the execution command but instead keep container in an idling state.
+This lets you quickly run a new job config over and over without waiting for container creation.

 > [!NOTE]
 > It is also possible to use `ssh` to log into the container if manual exploration of the container is needed.
-> If the container is not running for some reason, the job will be created as normal.
 > If the job container creation failed for some reason, the job will not be created.
 You can check the application insights log for failures.

 ##### Usage